Expression

 contains Returns true iff self contains a literally.

-cos Compute the cosine of the expression.
+cos Take the cosine of this expression, returning the result.

 derivative Derive the expression w.r.t the variable x.

-evaluate_complex Evaluate the expression, using a map of all the variables and
+evaluate_complex Evaluate the expression, using a map of all the variables and user functions to a complex number.

-evaluate_with_prec Evaluate the expression, using a map of all the constants and
+evaluate_with_prec Evaluate the expression, using a map of all the constants and user functions using arbitrary precision arithmetic

-evaluator Create an evaluator that can evaluate (nested) expressions in an optimized fashion.
+evaluator Create an evaluator that can evaluate (nested) expressions in an optimized fashion

-evaluator_multiple Create an evaluator that can jointly evaluate (nested) expressions in an optimized fashion.
+evaluator_multiple Create an evaluator that can jointly evaluate (nested) expressions in an optimized fashion

-exp Compute the exponential of the expression.
+exp Take the exponential of this expression, returning the result.

-expand_num Distribute numbers in the expression, for example:
+expand_num Distribute numbers in the expression, for example: 2*(x+y) -> 2*x+2*y.

 factor Factor the expression over the rationals.